the4chancup/4cc-aet-compiler/README.md

 Tool by Shakes

-Special thanks to Tomato for feature ideas
+Special thanks to Tomato for ideas and for the python engines used by this compiler